nchen35/bookingbot/README.md

 ### One booking per sport per day

 The UCLA Rec system only allows one reservation per sport per day.
 If you already have a pickleball booking for Saturday, you cannot book another pickleball slot on Saturday — the BOOK NOW buttons will be disabled.
 The `list` command still shows spot availability so you can relay the info to friends; it just adds a note that you can't book.

 ---

+## Known issues / TODOs

+### Tennis `--court` selection is currently broken

+The UCLA Rec site got a UI refresh; the row/button selectors were updated but the **court-targeting logic in `book` has not yet been re-verified against the new tab layout**.
+Using `--court 3` (or any specific number) may not actually land on that court.
+Workaround: use `--court any` (or skip the flag) and let `book` cycle through tabs until it finds a free slot.

+### Screenshots can be cut off

+`screenshots/*.png` are taken with Playwright's default viewport, not full-page mode.
+If the page is long (lots of time slots, or your bookings list is long), the part you want may be below the fold.
+The accompanying `.html` dump (from `inspect`) contains the full DOM, so use that when a screenshot is incomplete.

+### `status` and screenshots only show the first 3 upcoming bookings

+After the site update, the home page collapses the "Upcoming" list to the first ~3 entries with a **"See more"** button to expand the rest.
+The bot currently scrapes the collapsed list, so the 4th-and-beyond bookings are invisible to `status` and won't appear in `cancel`'s numbered list or in confirmation screenshots.
+If you have more than 3 active bookings, manage the older ones in the browser.

+### `uv` is what's documented, but any Python env works

+Everything in this guide uses `uv` (commands like `uv run bookingbot.py ...`).
+If you'd rather use plain `python` + `pip` + a venv, that works too — the script is a single `bookingbot.py` with a normal `pyproject.toml`.
+Just install `playwright` and `tzdata`, run `playwright install chromium`, and invoke `python bookingbot.py ...` directly. `uv` is just the smoothest path on a fresh machine.

+---